Tikkakoski: History

 Between the 1930s and 1950s, the population of Tikkakoski had grown tenfold and the settlement was considered to be an urban area instead of a village.
 A zoning plan for Tikkakoski was made by the municipality (Jyväskylän maalaiskunta) in 1950.
 Buildings built according to the plan include a church built in 1957 and municipal healthcare buildings between 1961–1964.
 A new zoning plan was made in 1973, which allowed Tikkakoski to be expanded towards Liinalampi, filling the gap that had existed between the two.
 A new commercial center was also built along the street Kirkkokatu, replacing an earlier commercial area in Liinalampi.
 Apartment buildings were also built during the 1970s.
+In the 1950s, residential buildings were also built in the Länsiranta and Itäranta areas near the garrison.

 A plan to abolish Jyväskylän maalaiskunta was made in 1967.
 According to the plan, most of the municipality's territory would have been transferred to the city with the exception of Tikkakoski, which was to become its own municipality including the village of Vehniä as well as the entire municipality of Uurainen.
 The plan was not considered after 1970.

 Most people living in Tikkakoski were employed by either the factory or the Luonetjärvi garrison until the early 1990s depression in Finland.
 The population of the urban area began to decline during this time.
 New urban plans for Tikkakoski were made around this time, and the Tunnelinmäki area consisting of detached houses was built during the 2000s as the first residential area of Tikkakoski not established for factory workers.

 Tikkakoski became part of the city of Jyväskylä in 2009, when the municipalities of Jyväskylän maalaiskunta and Korpilahti were consolidated with it.
 As one of modern Jyväskylä's areal centers, the population of Tikkakoski has begun to grow again in the 2010s.